-2. The calculation of votes
+b) The calculation of votes

 Only the votes of those Parties "present and voting" are counted.
-To be considered "present and voting", a Party must first have its credentials3 accepted.
-In addition, a Party must be represented in the room where the meeting is taking place and that Party must cast an affirmative or negative vote.
+To be considered "present and voting", a Party must first have its credentials accepted.
+In addition, a Party must be represented in the room where the session is taking place and that Party must cast an affirmative or negative vote.
 Parties that abstain from voting or that cast a vote of abstention are not counted for purposes of calculating the majority (Rule 26.2).

 Based on these rules, it is possible that a relatively small number of Parties could decide the outcome of a vote.
-For example, if 145 Parties attend the meeting, but the credentials have been accepted of only 100 Parties and they are present in a meeting for a vote on an issue, only 67 votes are needed to adopt a resolution or a proposal to amend the Appendices (a 'species proposal') because 2/3 of 100 is 66.66.
-Thus, it is very important for Parties to ensure that their credentials are accepted and that they attend each meeting.
+For example, if 145 Parties attend the meeting of the CoP, but the credentials have been accepted of Representatives of only 100 Parties and they are present in a session for a vote on an issue, only 67 votes are needed to adopt a resolution or a proposal to amend the Appendices (a 'species proposal') as 2/3 of 100 is 66.66.
+Thus, it is very important for Parties to ensure that their credentials are accepted and that they attend each session.